-Joanne Luciano is a Visiting Distinguished Professor at the University of the Virgin Islands where she is creating a curriculum in Data Science that reflected the past twenty years of research.
+Joanne Luciano is a Distinguished Professor of Data Science at the University of the Virgin Islands where she is creating a curriculum in Data Science that reflected the past twenty years of research.
 Before that, she was at Indiana University and a research associate professor at the Rensselaer Polytechnic Institute Tetherless World Research Constellation.
 Luciano’s research uses computational modeling and the World Wide Web to improve health care and advance medical discovery.
 In addition to her nearly 30 years as a consultant, she held a joint appointment with Harvard Medical School and Massachusetts General Hospital for nine years, where she served as a lecturer and research scientist using computational modeling to study human disease.
 Luciano holds a Ph.D. in Cognitive and Neural Systems from Boston University.

 Award-Winning Author Sandra Elaine Scott is an International Speaker, Corporate Trainer and Life Coach who inspires joy and specializes in helping individuals turn their someday dreams into today’s reality with her unique blend of powerful, captivating stories, positive strategies and practical action steps.
 Sandra believes in the spirit of giving back through the stewardship principles of Time, Talent and Treasure.
 Her former career as a nonprofit director and fundraising professional, along with the legacy of her parents, inspire her to serve as the President of the Friends of the Millis Public Library, sing in the St. Thomas Catholic Church choir and support several charitable organizations serving children, women and seniors.